ZJUDataIntelligence/Tempo/README.md

 # Tempo

 This is the Pytorch implementation of TEMPO in the paper: [TEMPO: A Transformer-based Mutation Prediction Framework for SARS-CoV-2 Evolution] .
+The  phylogenetic tree data can be found at [here](https://ngdc.cncb.ac.cn/ncov/variation/tree) for reference.

 ## Requirements
 - pytorch